PrestaShop/docs/src/content/1.7/project/maintainers-guide/reviewing-pull-requests.md

 Pull Requests introduce into the codebase many kinds of changes.

-**Some Pull Requests do fix bugs.** Sometimes the fix is done in a simple way, and the review is easy, sometimes the solution is more complex, and the reviewer must evaluate whether the submitted solution is good or if a better (simpler ?) is desirable.
+**Some Pull Requests do fix bugs.** Sometimes the fix is done in a simple way, and the review is easy, sometimes the solution is more complex, and the reviewer must evaluate whether the submitted solution is good or if a better (simpler?) is desirable.
 It is recommended in such cases to ask for the opinion of other maintainers.

 **Some Pull Requests do introduce new behavior changes** (a new button, a new Back-Office page, a new feature...) .
 If the change is impactful, such Pull Requests cannot be merged without the **Product Team** approval.
 It can be asked by marking the Pull Request and/or the related Issue with label "Waiting for PM" and Product Team will mark validated changes with label "PM ✓".